-PROMOTE EDUCATION AND AWARENESS AMONG CONSUMERS AND BUSINESSES ON THE MEANING OF DATE LABELS
+1. PROMOTE EDUCATION AND AWARENESS AMONG CONSUMERS AND BUSINESSES ON THE MEANING OF DATE LABELS

 Even with a dual-date labeling scheme, consumers may incorrectly assume that date labels indicate safety rather than quality.
-For example, 88% of Americans report throwing away food after the "expiration date" passes due to safety concerns, even if there is a minimal risk of foodborne illness at that time.
-National education campaigns directed at both consumers and businesses are critical to clarify that date labels on certain foods indicate quality rather than safety.
+For example, 88% of Americans report throwing away food after the "expiration date" passes due to safety concerns, even if there is a minimal risk of foodborne illness at that time.188 National education campaigns directed at both consumers and businesses are critical to clarify that date labels on certain foods indicate quality rather than safety.
 Ireland can build upon the EU Guidelines on Food Donation, FSAI guidance, and FoodCloud's "best before" guide to develop an education campaign focused on minimizing the amount of food that is wasted due to date label misunderstanding.

-One example is Too Good To Go's "Look, Smell, Taste, Don't Waste" initiative, supported by more than 500 brands across 15 countries.
-The initiative's aim is to encourage consumers to trust their senses by adding a label onto products reminding them to "Look, Smell, Taste" before discarding food beyond its "best before" date.
-Danone, and PepsiCo.
-Danone, and PepsiCo.
-Danone than 6 billion products packs have featured the label.
+One example is Too Good To Go's "Look, Smell, Taste, Don't Waste" initiative, supported by more than 500 brands across 15 countries.189 The initiative's aim is to encourage consumers to trust their senses by adding a label onto products reminding them to "Look, Smell, Taste" before discarding food beyond its "best before" date.190 Supporters include popular brands like Nestlé, Danone, and PepsiCo.191 Since the campaign's launch, more than 6 billion products packs have featured the label.192

-Food Waste Free United, a public-private partnership in the Netherlands, collaborated with Too Good To Go and the Federation of Dutch Grocery and Food Industry (FNLI) to launch the Date Labelling Coalition.
-Members of the coalition, including manufacturers and supermarkets like Unilever and Lidl, of committed to achieving five goals by July 2027.
-These goals include refraining from adding a "best before" date on products of their own brand where no date of minimum durability is required; including icons (like those of the "Look, Smell, Taste" campaign mentioned above) to clarify the "best before" and "use by" dates on a minimum of 50% of products of their own brand; and collaborating with EU-based members of the coalition to expand the list of products exempted from adding a "best before" date under Annex X of the FIC Regulation to include other long-life products.
-196
+Food Waste Free United, a public-private partnership in the Netherlands, collaborated with Too Good To Go and the Federation of Dutch Grocery and Food Industry (FNLI) to launch the Date Labelling Coalition.193 Members of the coalition, including manufacturers and supermarkets like Unilever and Lidl,194 committed to achieving five goals by July 2027.195 These goals include refraining from adding a "best before" date on products of their own brand where no date of minimum durability is required; including icons (like those of the "Look, Smell, Taste" campaign mentioned above) to clarify the "best before" and "use by" dates on a minimum of 50% of products of their own brand; and collaborating with EU-based members of the coalition to expand the list of